 - a.
 1 thru 5: Reserved for previous year's top five season points winners.
 These riders' regular numbers will be reserved for one year, provided their license application is received by February 15. - b.
 6 thru 799: Available for all expert riders. - c.
 800 thru 899: Returning novice riders. - d.
 900 thru 999: First year WMRRA novice riders - e.
-Retired/reserved race numbers at WMRRA are 55, 283, 303 and 928. - f.
 Note: WMRRA will allow AMA and other professional license holders to use their own numbers.
-If a local rider has been assigned the same number, the visiting pro will add an "X" to their number. - g.
+If a local rider has been assigned the same number, the visiting pro will add an "X" to their number. - f.
 For a rider to retain their previous year's competition number for the New Year, the application must be received by February 15th.
 Additionally, you must finish at least one race or volunteer at least two race events within a two-year window.
 Applications will be date stamped on the day they are received.
 This date stamp will govern the application in relation to the deadline, and the order of preference of numbers.